TrackMyVendor › Resources › How to Track Subcontractor Compliance

 Why Email and Spreadsheets Fail for Subcontractor Compliance Tracking

-Subcontractor compliance tracking is the ongoing process of verifying that every sub on your roster holds a valid state license, carries adequate insurance, and has submitted current documentation — before work begins and throughout the project.
-Most general contractors manage subcontractor compliance the same way: collect a COI by email, save it to a shared drive, add an expiration date to a spreadsheet, and set a calendar reminder.
-The system holds together when you have five or ten subs.
-It starts breaking down around thirty.
-By fifty active subs across multiple jobs, it's held together with hope and whoever remembered to check last week.
+Most GCs manage subcontractor compliance the same way: collect a COI by email, save it to a shared drive, add an expiration date to a spreadsheet, set a calendar reminder.
+The system holds at five or ten subs.
+By thirty, cracks appear.
+By fifty active subs across multiple jobs, it's held together by hope and whoever remembered to check last week.

-The real cost isn't the administrative overhead — it's what happens when something slips.
-A sub's state license gets suspended following a consumer complaint.
-Their COI expires mid-project.
-Their W-9 is from three years ago with a different entity name.
-None of this shows up in your spreadsheet, because the spreadsheet only knows what it knew on the day someone typed it in.
-The spreadsheet doesn't check the Texas TDLR database.
-It doesn't alert you when a policy lapses.
-It doesn't send the sub a renewal request.
-You find out when something goes wrong on-site — and at that point, the question stops being about process and starts being about liability.
+The real cost isn't the overhead — it's what happens when something slips.
+A license gets suspended.
+A COI expires mid-project.
+A W-9 has the wrong entity name.
+None of it appears in your spreadsheet, because the spreadsheet only knows what was typed in on day one.
+You find out when something goes wrong — and at that point, the question stops being about process and starts being about liability.

 Step 1: Define Your Compliance Requirements by Trade

-Before you can track compliance, you need to decide what compliance means for each trade.
-The documents and credentials required for a roofer are not the same as those required for an electrician or a plumber.
-Treating every sub identically either over-burdens low-risk trades or under-scrutinizes high-risk ones.
+Before you can track compliance, you need to define what it means for each trade.
+The documents required for a roofer are not the same as those required for an electrician.
+Treating every sub identically either burdens low-risk trades or under-scrutinizes high-risk ones.

 The manual approach